Approved 5/2/97

 PREAMBLE

-The mission of the Louisiana State University School of Medicine in New Orleans is to promote development of the highest levels of intellectual and professional endeavor in programs of instruction, research and service in the field of medicine.
-Accordingly, the full-time Faculty of the School of Medicine seeks to attain that goal through the creation of an environment where academic excellence will flourish.
-Because the unified efforts of both the Faculty and Administration are essential in this common endeavor, the members of the Faculty have organized an Assembly with elected Delegates to serve as their representatives.
-The Delegates of the Assembly constitute a democratically-elected body designed to foster an active, informed Faculty and to promote communication between Faculty and the Administration.
+The mission of the Louisiana State University Health Sciences Center (LSUHSC) School of Medicine in New Orleans is to be a regional and national leader, recognized for its commitment to excellence and its passion for innovation in the field of medicine as defined by medical education, research, patient care, and community outreach.
+Accordingly, the full-time faculty of the School of Medicine, herein referred to as the faculty unless otherwise specified, seeks to attain that goal through the creation of an environment where academic excellence will flourish.
+Because the unified efforts of both the faculty and administration are essential in this common endeavor, the members of the faculty have organized a Faculty Assembly composed of elected Delegates to serve as representatives of the faculty.
+The Faculty Assembly is to be a democratically-elected body designed to represent an active and informed faculty that provides a platform through which opinions from diverse backgrounds can be expressed, developed and communicated with the faculty as a whole and the administration.

-The faculty of the Louisiana State University School of Medicine in New Orleans (LSUSM-NO), within applicable rules and policies of the Dean of LSUSM-NO, the Chancellor of the Louisiana State University Health Sciences Center in New Orleans (LSUHSC-NO), the President of the LSU System, and the Board of Supervisors of the Louisiana State University and A & M College, do hereby effect through these bylaws the Faculty Assembly of the LSUSM-NO.
+The faculty of the LSUHSC School of Medicine in New Orleans (LSUHSC-SOM-NO), within applicable rules and policies of the Dean of LSUHSC-SOM-NO, the Chancellor of the Louisiana State University Health Sciences Center in New Orleans (LSUHSC-NO), the President and the Board of Supervisors of the Louisiana State University and A & M College, do hereby effect through these bylaws the Faculty Assembly of the LSUHSC-SOM-NO.

 Article I.